christianacca/web-api-starter/docs/deploy-app.md

       ````
 6. Test that it worked:
     * browse to the "Api health Url" printed to the console
-    * Import the postman [collection](../tests/postman/api.postman_collection.json) and [environment](../tests/postman/api-local.postman_environment.json),
+    * Import the postman [collection](../tests/postman/api.postman_collection.json) and [environment](../tests/postman/api-dev.postman_environment.json)
-      change the baseUrl postman variable to the "Api Url" printed to the console.
-Run the requests in the collection
+      * Change the baseUrl postman variable to the "Api Url" printed to the console above
+      * Run the requests in the collection

 ## Cleanup